shalomb/shalomb/cv/cv.md

 ### Core Competencies

-- Application of Lean-Agile and DevOps practices for Continuous Delivery of Infrastructure Capabilities
+- Application of practical DevOps and Lean-Agile for Continuous Delivery of Platform Capabilities
-- Code-centric approach to managing systems for Cloud Platforms and Tooling (i.e. GitOps)
+- Cloud Solution design and implementation on private, public and hybrid cloud platforms
-- Site Reliability Engineering for Reliable and Continuous Improvement of technical operations
+- Code-centric approach to managing Platform Services and Tooling (i.e. APIs, IaC, GitOps)

 ### Skills